ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 ## What if I need Kubernetes?

 If you found a use-case where you need to use Kubernetes, I would suggest that you look at the managed Kubernetes services that exist.
 Google Cloud offers GKE, Amazon offers EKS, and Azure offers AKS.
-Rancher offers RKS which makes it easier to create clusters.
+Rancher recently released RKS which makes it easier to create clusters.
 These tools will make your Kubernetes experience smoother.

 ## What about self-healing features?